안녕하세요!! 토미입니다!

 The correct answer is number two.

-[동료] is “a colleague”, and it is a noun which ends with a vowel.
+동료 is “a colleague,” a noun that ends with a vowel.

 Then, let’s read it out loud together!